 1. What Do You Do?

 If you work at a public school district, you may feel noting who you serve may seem obvious, but do it anyway!
-Providing some detail up front — such as the areas you serve, number of schools, or total enrollment — is important and interesting to families researching schools in the area.
+Providing some detail up front — such as the areas you serve, number of schools, or total enrollment — is important and interesting to families researching schools there.
 This example from Sun Prairie Area Schools in Wisconsin shows how easy it is to incorporate essential facts with compelling content.

 2. What Makes You Unique?